larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 So many plies deep and then
 examine captures beyond that.
 OK, now here's the console of
-the PDP 6 area 35 teletype.
+the PDP-6 area 35 teletype.
 (31:33)
 There's some it looked like
 there was some 33 teletypes so.